ZiyuanMa/MATD3/README.md

 # MATD3
-An implementation of multi-agent TD3 with parl
+An implementation of multi-agent TD3 with [PARL] (https://github.com/PaddlePaddle/PARL)